 - In order to achieve this objective, it developed an equalized per pupil reduction calculation levied against all public school district's state foundation aid.
-The methodology relied heavily on local operating expenditure totals and cash reserves, which adversely impacted districts in high cost markets and that exercised sound fiscal management.
-While on a per pupil basis, Mayfield CSD was reduced the maximum \$304, the calculated total reduction of \$1,212,956 represented 45% of our annual allocation.
-In other words, Mayfield realized a disproportionately larger reduction than approximately 95% of all the other public schools in the State of Ohio. - With many thanks extended to the "Alliance" organization of which Mayfield CSD is a member district and to Senator Matt Dolan, the Ohio General Assembly passed HB164 in June 2020 that provided corrective measures to the original state foundation reductions as developed by the Ohio Department of Education and reduced the Mayfield CSD reduction to \$98,566.
-However, the correction included the one-time CARES funds that the Districts used on unexpected PPE purchases and not normal operating expenses as HB164 assumed and therefore the actual FY2019-20 reduction was \$383,446.
+The methodology relied heavily on local operating expenditures totals and cash reserves, which adversely impacted districts in high cost markets and that exercised sound fiscal management.
+While on a per pupil basis, Mayfield CSD was reduced the maximum \$304 per pupil, the calculated total of \$1,212,956 represented 45% of the annual allocation.
+In other words, Mayfield realized a disproportionately larger reduction than approximately 95% of all of the other public schools in the State of Ohio. - With many thanks extended to the "Alliance" organization of which Mayfield CSD is a member district and to Senator Matt Dolan, the Ohio General Assembly passed HB164 in June 2020 that provided the following corrective measure to the original state foundation reductions as developed by the Ohio Department of Education to Mayfield CSD resulting in a revised loss of \$98,566.
+The actual reduction for FY2019-20 is \$383,446 because the one-time CARES funds were spent on unexpected PPE purchases and not normal operating expenses.

 HB164 also limited the FY2020-21 loss to 3.7% of FY2019-20 calculated state foundation aid or \$98,566.
-With the State of Ohio tax collections still likely down due to COVID-19, it is uncertain what the next biennial budget scheduled for adoption on July 1, 2021 will look like.
+With the State of Ohio tax collections still likely down due to COVID-19, it is uncertain what the next biennial budget schedule for adoption on July 1, 2021 will look like.
 Therefore and for the purposes of this fiscal projection, the following assumptions will be used for determining state aid for Mayfield CSD:

-- The elements for determining state aid to public school districts as developed by the Fair Funding Funding workgroup will NOT be incorporated into the successor biennial budget and it is assumed will not be realistically considered until some future time outside of the forecasted period. - The current foundation mechanics will continue to center on students' needs with an emphasis on funding following the student if he or she chooses to leave a traditional public school and attend a community school or STEM school.
-The formula will continue to include the nine aid categories as used in prior formulas: the core, targeted assistance, K-3 literacy funding, economically disadvantaged aid, limited English proficiency funding, gifted funding, transportation aid, special education aid, and career technical education funding.
+- The elements for determining state aid to public school districts as developed by the Fair Funding Funding workgroup will NOT be incorporated into the successor biennial budget and it is assumed will not be realistically considered until some future time outside of the forecasted period. - O The current foundation mechanics will continue to center on students' needs with an emphasis on funding following the student if he or she chooses to leave a traditional public school and attend a community school or STEM school.
+The formula will continue to the nine aid categories as used in prior formulas: the core, targeted assistance, K-3 literacy funding, economically disadvantaged aid, limited English proficiency funding, gifted funding, transportation aid, special education aid, and career technical education funding.

-The formula will continue the application of a "local share" component applied to the gross calculation and offers both a minimum or guaranteed level of funding for Districts identified to be "high-wealth" and a Cap limit for those calculations that generate funding in excess of 5.0% of a "limitation" base.
+Further, the formula will continue the application of a "local share" component applied to the gross calculation and offers both a minimum or guaranteed level of funding for Districts identified to be "high-wealth" and a Cap limit for those calculations that generate funding in excess of 5.0% of a "limitation" base.